Do I need a carbon monoxide alarm?

 How do I maintain my alarm?

 Test carbon monoxide alarms at least once a month.
 Replace batteries at least every year.
 Replace alarms as earlier noted.

 What Do the Beeps From Your Carbon Monoxide Alarm Mean?

 4 Beeps and a Pause: EMERGENCY.
 This means that carbon monoxide has been detected in the area, you should move to fresh air, call 9-1-1.

 1 Beep Every Minute: Low Battery.
 It is time to replace the batteries in your carbon monoxide alarm.

 5 Beeps Every Minute: End of Life.
 It is time to replace your carbon monoxide alarm.

-Indian Land Fire Rescue will install new carbon monoxide alarms and/or replace the batteries in your existing carbon monoxide alarms, as long as you have the new alarms / batteries and a ladder to access the alarms.
+Indian Land Fire Rescue will install new carbon monoxide alarms and/or replace the batteries in your existing carbon monoxide alarms, as long as you have the new alarms / batteries.